yl2811-cmd/Showheel/wwwroot/story-engl.md

 Milo: "...You could just say 'left'."
 Anna: "Next time."
 [Perceptual Evolution Anchor Point · Blue Hyacinth #2 · Childhood 1.4 echo]
-; Warm-up before the race or skiff crossing—Anna flies over the cliff below Eagle's Nest from the air.
+; Warm-up before the race or skiff crossing - Anna flies over the cliff below Eagle's Nest from the air.
 A landscape description in one sentence: The clump of blue hyacinths is still there.
-When I was six years old, I could see the petals with my nose pressed against the rock face as I peered at them; now, as I fly overhead, all I see is a blue dot.
+When I was six years old, I could see the petals with my nose pressed against the rock face as I peered at them from the air; now, as I fly overhead, all I see is a blue dot.
 The same cluster of flowers, the perspective shifts from close up to looking down.
 The distance between perception and the world changes—this is after the memory trilogy in Ep22-24.
 Physical evidence of Anna's first flight in the same valley at the age of 19.
 No separate paragraph needed.
 Embedded within the skiff's description of the flight landscape.
 First read: Scenery.
 Review: Visualization of perceptual evolution.